-5.12 Levels of Certification
+5.11 Levels of Certification

 A certificate is awarded for successful completion of a program of studies of up to one year of full-time study or equivalent.
-A certificate "with honors" is awarded to graduates with a cumulative program GPA of 3.50 or greater.
-Students are normally expected to complete the requirements for a certificate within five years of beginning the program.
+A certificate "with honours" is awarded to graduates with a cumulative program GPA of 3.50 or greater.
+Students are normally expected to complete the requirements for a certificate within five years of beginning the program (maintaining registration of at least one course per academic year).

-A diploma is awarded for successful completion of a program of studies of four terms of fulltime study or equivalent.
-A diploma "with honors" is awarded to graduates with a cumulative GPA of 3.50 or greater in the program.
+A diploma is awarded for successful completion of a program of studies of four terms of full-time study or equivalent.
+A diploma "with honours" is awarded to graduates with a cumulative GPA of 3.50 or greater in the program.
 Students are normally expected to complete the requirements of a diploma within eight years of beginning a program.

-A Bachelor's degree is awarded for successful completion of a program of studies of eight terms of full-time study or equivalent.
-A Bachelor's degree "with honors" is awarded to graduates with a cumulative GPA of 3.50 or greater.
-Students are normally expected to complete the requirements of a Bachelor's degree within ten years or less.
+A Bachelor's degree is awarded for successful completion of a program of studies of typically six to eight terms of full-time study (normally 90-120 credits, or equivalent).
+A Bachelor's degree "with honours" is awarded to graduates with a cumulative GPA of 3.50 or greater.
+Students are normally expected to complete the requirements of a bachelor's degree within ten years or less.

-5.13 Certification Requirements
+5.12 Certification Requirements

-Students who have a cumulative GPA of 2.00 or greater in the program, and have met all the program requirements as outlined in the College Calendar at the beginning of their program, are eligible to graduate with certification.
+Students who have a cumulative GPA of 2.00 or greater in the program and have met all the program requirements as outlined in the College Calendar at the beginning of their program, are eligible to graduate with certification.